 Early Language Support

 The Early Language Support Initiative is a national effort to eliminate barriers to early language access for Deaf and hard of hearing children.
-Through direct financial assistance to families, investment in the launch and growth of Early Language Centers (ELCs) nationwide, and funding for services provided by signing speech-language pathologists (SLPs) and other professionals, the initiative ensures children receive accessible, language-rich support during the most critical years of development.
+Through direct financial assistance to families, investment in programs like Early Language Centers and other language-rich environments nationwide, and funding for services provided by ASL-fluent speech-language pathologists (SLPs) and other professionals, the initiative ensures children receive accessible, language-rich support during the most critical years of development.

 Funds for this initiative may be used to pay for:

-Scholarships and program fees for families attending Early Language Center (ELC) programs
+Scholarships and program fees for families accessing language-rich programs, including but not limited to Early Language Center (ELC) services

-Fees for services delivered by ASL-fluent speech-language pathologists (SLPs) or other qualified providers
+Services delivered by ASL-fluent speech-language pathologists (SLPs) and other qualified providers

-Start-up costs for new ELCs, including staffing, program development, and community launch support
+Start-up costs for new language-focused programs, including staffing, development, and community launch support

-Expansion costs for existing ELCs, including curriculum development and initial program materials
+Expansion of existing programs, including curriculum development and materials